iarna/fetch-fic/README.md

 Options:
   --add-all                     if true, merge ALL missing chapters in instead
-                                of just NEW ones      [boolean] [default: false]
+                                of just NEW ones      [boolean] [default: false] --add-none                    if true, add no new chapters, just update other metadata              [boolean] [default: false]

 <fic…> - One or more fic metadata files to update the chapter info for.
 Filenames end on `.fic.toml`.